The male beauty industry in China is booming

 Obviously having an account on these social networks will help the company become a potential choice.

-Wechat, Weibo, TikTok (Douyin), and Xiahongshu are the best social networks to increase brand awareness, engage new followers, and increase loyalty for the beauty sector.
+Wechat, Weibo, TikTok (Douyin), and Xiahongshu are the best social networks to increase brand awareness, engage new followers, and increase loyalty to the beauty sector.

 In addition, good use of the platform Zhihu (the Chinese Quora) can allow your brand to become famous thanks to word of mouth.